-Illness Definition Simpler Terms Pre-existing Conditions A definite diagnosis of Idiopathic Parkinson's disease by a Consultant Neurologist.
-There must also be permanent clinical impairment that includes bradykinesia (slowness of movement) and at least one of the following: > Tremor; or > Muscle rigidity; or > Postural instability.
-For the above definition, the following are not covered: > Parkinsonian syndromes including but not limited to those caused by alcohol or drugs.
+A definite diagnosis of Idiopathic Parkinson's disease by a Consultant Neurologist.

+There must also be permanent clinical impairment that includes bradykinesia (slowness of movement) and at least one of the following:

+- > Tremor; or

+- > Muscle rigidity; or

+- > Postural instability.

+Parkinsonian syndromes including but not limited to those caused by alcohol or drugs.

 Parkinson's disease is a disease of the central nervous system which affects voluntary movement.
 It happens when certain nerve cells (neurons) die or become impaired.

 Normally, these cells produce a vital chemical known as dopamine which allows smooth, co-ordinated function of the body's muscles and movement.

 The term 'idiopathic' means that the cause of the disease is not known, so any form of Parkinsonian syndrome brought on by a known cause such as drugs, toxic chemicals or alcohol is not covered.

 If you have been diagnosed with Parkinson's disease prior to the commencement date of cover, you can never claim for Parkinson's disease under the Specified Illness Cover plan.

 If you have a history of encephalitis, encephalomyelitis, tremor, or rigidity of limbs prior to the commencement date of cover and you are found to have Parkinson's disease within the first two years of cover, no benefit will be payable under the Specified Illness Cover plan and you will cease to be covered for Parkinson's disease.